NisargBhavsar25/no-multi-attention/encrypted_SEAL/README.md

 - The system currently has limited support for very large hidden sizes
 - Residual connections may be skipped when parameter mismatches occur
 - The simplified attention mechanism prioritizes stability over exactness of the full attention mechanism
+- Strassen's algorithm implementation is simplified for encrypted matrices and may not achieve the full theoretical speedup in practice

 ## Future Improvements